Water damage restoration FAQ: 16 most common questions about costs

 12. How much does it cost to remove drywall?

-If the drywall needs to be removed for a category 2 flood, it will cost around $ 1.13 per sq ft.
-If the flood came from a category 3 the cost will be $ 1.98 per sq ft.
+If the drywall needs to be removed for a category 2 flood, it will cost around $1.13 per sq ft.
+If the flood came from category 3, the cost would be $1.98 per sq ft.

-13. What if the damage is so extensive the structural integrity of the house is at risk?
+13. What if the damage is so extensive the house's structural integrity is at risk?

 After informing the homeowner, the restoration company usually works with a building engineer.
 These projects become considerably more expensive as the process includes extensive rebuilding.